goatcorp/DIPs/text/17-automated-build-and-submit-pipeline.md

     </DalamudPlugin>
 </ProjectExtensions>
 ```

-(Note that the `IconUrl` obeys current rules for asset URLs.
-More work might be done on this in the future.)

 When submitting a plugin for the first time, the developer creates the file with the relevant details filled in, and creates a PR.
 A GitHub Action will retrieve the repository at the specified commit, attempt to build it through the GitHub Actions server pool and produce an artifact (using the DalamudPackager build step) that can be downloaded and loaded into Dalamud for testing by a goatcorp plugin reviewer.
 If accepted, the PR is merged, and the artifact is deployed to DalamudPlugins.